HORIZON (瞻遠學者)

 Doing good better is one of the defining challenges of our time.
 Given resource constraints, it is crucial that we make the most effective use of what we have in order to create the greatest positive impact possible.
 And this is essentially what the Horizon Programme is all about: The Horizon Programme helps you think about how to do good effectively and helps you to reflect on how to maximise your potential to make a difference.

-In 2020, this was the first introductory EA programme in Asia.
-The Horizon Programme is a free workshop bringing together core reading, interactive group discussions and activities, 1:1 mentoring, and more.
+The Horizon Programme is a free workshop bringing together core reading, interactive group discussions and activities, and more.
 We explore topics including the effectiveness mindset, global health/poverty, animal welfare, artificial Intelligence, etc., and how to get involved in careers contributing to some of the world’s most pressing problems.

 Dates and times

 The Horizon Programme takes place over two weekends, covering the fundamental concepts of Effective Altruism.
-Each session is 5 hours (including 1 hour lunch break), involving group discussions and activities with other participants.
+Each session is 5 hours (including 1 hour lunch break), involving group activities and discussions.

 Time: 10am to 3pm (including 1 hour lunch break)